Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design

-However, mixed-variable problems, i.e., when material design variables include both numerical and categorical ones, pose additional challenges to uncertainty-aware machine learning.
-The mixed-variable scenario is ubiquitous in materials design.
-The design representations of inputs in materials design tasks typically include processing, composition, and structure information.
+However, the mixed-variable problems, i.e., when design variables include both numerical and categorical ones, pose additional challenges to uncertainty-aware ML, and are ubiquitous in materials design.
+The design variables in materials design tasks typically include processing, composition, and structure information.
 Some design variables such as process type (e.g., hydrothermal or sol-gel), element choice (e.g., Al or Fe), and lattice type (e.g., \emph{fcc} or \emph{bcc}) are categorical, while others such as annealing temperature, stoichiometry, and lattice parameters, are numerical.
 For BO methods to be generally applicable to these diverse design representations, uncertainty-aware ML models must be able to handle mixed-variable inputs.

-In this work, we first examine methods for quantifying uncertainty in ML models and contrast their fundamental differences from a theoretical perspective.
-Based on this, we focus on two representative uncertainty-aware mixed-variable ML models that involve frequentist and Bayesian approaches to uncertainty quantification, respectively, and conduct a systematic comparative study of their performances in Bayesian Optimization, with an emphasis on materials design applications.
+In this work, we first examine the methods for quantifying uncertainty in ML models and contrast their fundamental differences from a theoretical perspective.
+Based on this, we focus on two representative uncertainty-aware mixed-variable ML models that involve frequentist and Bayesian approaches to uncertainty quantification, respectively, and conduct a systematic comparative study of their performances in BO, with an emphasis on materials design applications.
 Based on the results, we characterize the relative suitability of frequentist and Bayesian approaches to uncertainty-aware ML as related to problem dimensionality and complexity.
-Our contributions are two-fold: \begin{enumerate} \item Outline of the suitability of Bayesian and frequentist uncertainty-aware ML models depending on the characteristics of problems; \item Identification of key factors that result in the performance difference between Bayesian and frequentist approaches. \end{enumerate} We anticipate this study will assist researchers in physical sciences who use Bayesian Optimization, providing practical guidance in choosing the most appropriate model that suits their purpose.
+Our contribution is two-fold: \begin{itemize} \item Outline of the suitability of Bayesian and frequentist uncertainty-aware ML models depending on the characteristics of problems; \item Identification of key factors that result in the performance difference between Bayesian and frequentist approaches. \end{itemize} We anticipate this study will assist researchers in physical sciences who use BO, providing practical guidance in choosing the most appropriate model that suits their purpose.